PulseWaves/Specification/specification.rst

 Variable Length Records (VLRs):
 ------------------------------------------------------------------------------

-The PuLSe Header can be followed by any number of Variable Length Records (VLRs).
-The number of VLRs is specified in the “Number of Variable Length Records” field in the PuLSe Header.
+The Pulse Header can be followed by any number of Variable Length Records (VLRs).
+The number of VLRs is specified in the “Number of Variable Length Records” field in the Pulse Header.
 The Variable Length Records must be accessed sequentially since the size of each Variable Length Record is contained in the Variable Length Record Header.
 Each Variable Length Record Header is 64 bytes in length.

 .. csv-table:: Variable Length Records (VLRs)
     :header: "Item", "Format", "Size"